 Our private student residences are located on Bend’s westside and are no more than one mile away from our facilities, the college campuses, downtown, numerous restaurants, coffee shops, grocery stores, parks, and the Mt.
 Bachelor Ski Shuttle.
 We encourage our students to walk or bike to our facilities and classes when feasible as part of their focus on wellness and holistic living.

 College Excel and the City of Bend also provide these transportation services:

 - For non-scheduled activities, such as medical appointments, individual therapy, and community events, students can use public transportation, cab services, including Green Cab (our favorite), Uber, or Lyft.

 - Bend is a big biking town, and there are dedicated bike lanes on many of the roads.

 Do students have to prepare their meals at College Excel?

 Yes.
-Outside of the two community meals that College Excel provides students with on a weekly basis (Friday community brunch and Sunday community dinner), students are responsible for their meal planning and preparation because that is an essential part of holistic living.
+Outside of the Friday Community Brunch and Thursday Culinary Class we provide, students are responsible for their meal planning and preparation because that is an essential part of holistic living.
 We provide cooking classes, and students have fully furnished kitchens in their private housing.
 They are provided with a private shuttle service twice weekly for grocery shopping.
 We also keep our facilities stocked with snacks and easy breakfast options for students throughout the week.
 If desired, students can partner with their roommates for meal planning and preparation, purchase a meal plan at COCC, find cheap eats at one of Bend’s many food trucks, or dine at Elevation, the restaurant of COCC’s award-winning Cascade Culinary Institute.

 After enrolling at College Excel, Student Life Coaches assess each student’s experience with meal planning, grocery shopping, and meal preparation to determine the level of support needed, if any.
 During their first term, all College Excel students take a series of independent-living seminars, which cover critical life skills, such as budgeting, meal planning and preparation, nutrition, and more.